SweetysimA/Building-a-Resilient-Digital-Future-for-Bangladesh/README.md

 ### **Cyber Security Ordinance, 2025 (Latest)**

 <p align="justify">
-This is the most recent law.
-It recognizes access to the internet as a basic right and bans activities like online gambling and AI-related cybercrimes.
-It also removes some misused parts of older laws.
-However, it still lacks strong data protection policies.
+This is the most recent law in Bangladesh that replaces older cyber laws to better protect people online.
+It recognizes internet access as a basic right and punishes online abuse, cyberbullying, and AI-based crimes.
+The law bans online gambling and reduces jail time for speech-related offenses.
+Harmful content can now be removed faster with court approval.
 </p>